Last updated on June 8th, 2020 at 01:31 pm

 - Exhale and bend you’re both knees to touch both soles together.

-- While pressing your heals close together try bringing your heals closer to pelvis area.
+- While pressing your heals close together try bringing your heals closer to the pelvis area.

 - Now grab your big toe of each foot with your thumb and index finger and the middle finger.